The Brown Bottle

 Old World Third Street

 Many of Milwaukee's German traditions started and remain on Old World Third St. in Downtown.
 From Usinger's Famous Sausage to Mader's restaurant, the street now blends new and old.
 Many of the original buildings still stand today, some among the oldest in Milwaukee.
-Yet, because of its proximity to the Riverwalk, BMO Harris Bradley Center and Wisconsin Center the street is now also home to some of the area's more popular nightspots.
+Yet, because of its proximity to the Riverwalk, Fiserv Forum and Bucks's Entertainment District the street is now also home to some of the area's more popular nightspots.